alex450/2take1-ABM/README.md

 useage:
 choose one script by language
-put both lib and the lua file in 2take1 lua path enable it （trust if doesnt perform well）
+or using 'yet a new version.lua' without notifications put both lib and the lua file in 2take1 lua path enable it （trust if doesnt perform well）